-- Students should attend scheduled examinations or they may receive a mark of zero. - In exceptional circumstances special alternative arrangements may be made through the Principal or their delegate.

-- If the reason is acceptable to the College, an alternative date will be set, or where this is not possible, the student will not sit the examination and their marks for other tasks will be re-weighted. - If students fail to attend an examination through sickness, a medical certificate may be required for missed examination(s) at the discretion of the Learning Area Manager. - Please note that for any non-valid reason for absence including a family holiday, students will be awarded a mark of zero for the examination - External WACE examinations do not allow for re-sitting and in the case of sickness or misadventure, students must apply to SCSA for Sickness and Misadventure consideration.
+- Students should attend scheduled examinations or they may receive a mark of zero. - Students should complete a Sickness/Misadventure form (available on the College website) if they are absent from an examination with a valid reason. - In exceptional circumstances special alternative arrangements may be made through the Principal or their delegate. - If the reason is acceptable to the College, an alternative date will be set, or where this is not possible, the student will not sit the examination and their marks for other tasks will be re-weighted. - If students fail to attend an examination through sickness, a medical certificate may be required for missed examination(s) at the discretion of the Learning Area Manager. - Please note that for any non-valid reason for absence including a family holiday, students will be awarded a mark of zero for the examination - External WACE examinations do not allow for re-sitting and in the case of sickness or misadventure, students must apply to SCSA for Sickness and Misadventure consideration.
 It is the responsibility of the parent/carer and student to submit this form to SCSA c) Students with Special Needs